decentology/Metis-FastCamp/README.md

 ### Foskaay's dApp Ideas 1

-Chat groups for developers - classified into experience levels to ensure they join groups that meet the skill levels need!
+Chat groups for developers - classified into experience levels to ensure they join groups that meet the skill levels needed!
 Smart Modules: Tribes (Metis)

 ### Foskaay's dApp Ideas 2